chef/chef-web-docs/chef_master/source/custom_resources_notes.rst

          def a_helper
          end

-         # NEVER use `def action_run` here -- you defeat use_inline_resources and will break notifications if you (and recent foodcritic will tell you that you are wrong)
+         # NEVER use `def action_run` here -- you defeat use_inline_resources and will break notifications if you do
          # If you don't understand how use_inline_resources is built and why you have to use the `action` method, and what the implications are and how resource notifications
          # break if use_inline_resources is not used and/or is broken, then you should really not be using library providers+resources.
 You might feel "closer to the metal",
          # but you're now using a chainsaw without any guard...